-The world of mortgages can seem daunting and complex at first glance, with several different types of mortgage available and several different providers all claiming that their deal is the best.
+The world of mortgages can seem daunting and complex at first glance, with several different types of mortgage available and several different providers all claiming that theirs is the best mortgage deal.

 We’ll give you a rundown of the basic facts about mortgages including what they are, what different forms they come in and what kinds of things you should be considering when you want to take one out.

 By the end of this guide you’ll know your arrangement fees from your valuation fees and your variable rates from your tracker rates and will be well on your way to taking out a great value mortgage on your chosen property.

 - Things to consider when picking a mortgage deal

 - What different basic types of mortgage are available?

 - How are interest rates worked out on mortgages?

 - How to get the best deals on mortgages

 Put simply, a mortgage is a loan given out to help a customer buy a property whereby the property in question is put up as security.

 The loan is then paid off gradually over time with the exact method of repayment depending on the type of mortgage taken out.